sisaku/laixin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing his Ph.D. degree at the School of Information Science and Technology, ShanghaiTech University.
 I received his B.S.
 Degree from Wuhan University of Science and Technology.
-Now I am doing my internship in User eXperience center (UX), Netease.

 My research interests include Explainable AI and Human-in-the-loop ML, particularly within the realm of Social Computing.
-I specialize in developing visual analytics systems with innovative AI models to enhance the interpretability of AI-related applications and make them more user-friendly.
+I develop visual analytics systems with innovative AI models to enhance the interpretability of AI-related applications and make them more user-friendly.

 # 🔥 News